 The $0 Answer Is Valid Too

-Not everyone should buy Bitcoin right now, and that's a perfectly legitimate financial decision.
-If you have high-interest credit card debt, the guaranteed "return" of paying that off (15-25% APR) far exceeds any speculative investment.
-If you don't have an emergency fund covering 3-6 months of expenses, building that safety net should come before any investment, let alone a volatile one.
-If you simply don't understand Bitcoin well enough to hold it with conviction through a bear market, buying now would likely result in a panic sell later.
+Not everyone should buy Bitcoin right now.
+If you have high-interest credit card debt, the guaranteed "return" of paying that off (15-25% APR) beats any speculative investment.
+If you do not have an emergency fund covering 3-6 months of expenses, build that safety net first.
+If you do not understand Bitcoin well enough to hold it through a bear market, buying now would likely lead to a panic sell later.

-The Bitcoin community sometimes creates a culture of urgency, as if every day you don't buy is a day you're falling behind.
+The Bitcoin community sometimes creates a culture of urgency, as if every day without buying is a day you fall behind.
 That pressure is not helpful.
 Bitcoin has been around for over 17 years, and it will still be there when your financial house is in order.
-There's no shame in saying "not right now."
-In fact, it shows more financial maturity than someone who goes all-in while carrying $20,000 in credit card debt because an influencer told them to.
+Saying "not right now" takes more financial discipline than going all-in while carrying $20,000 in credit card debt because an influencer said to.

-If $0 is your answer today, here's what to do instead: pay down debt, build your emergency fund, learn more about Bitcoin and how it works, and set a specific financial milestone that triggers your first purchase.
-Something like "once I have three months of expenses saved and my credit card is paid off, I'll start DCA'ing 3% of my income into Bitcoin."
-That's not missing out.
-That's being strategic.
-When you do eventually buy, you'll do it from a position of strength, not desperation, and you'll be far more likely to hold through volatility because you won't need the money.
+If $0 is your answer today, here is what to do instead: pay down debt, build your emergency fund, learn more about Bitcoin, and set a specific financial milestone that triggers your first purchase.
+Something like "once I have three months of expenses saved and my credit card is paid off, I will start DCA'ing 3% of my income into Bitcoin."
+When you do eventually buy, you will do it from a position of strength and be far more likely to hold through volatility because you will not need the money.

-The best time to buy Bitcoin is when you can genuinely afford to and when you understand what you're buying.
-For some people, that's today.
-For others, it's six months from now.
+The best time to buy Bitcoin is when you can genuinely afford to and when you understand what you are buying.
+Once you do, you will need somewhere safe to store it.
+For some, today is the day.
+For others, it is six months from now.
 Both are fine.

 ···